govau/style-manual/content/capitals/body.md

 #### Commonwealth

 As a federation, Australia is known as the Commonwealth of Australia.
 The primary governing body is the Commonwealth Parliament.
-Capitalise Commonwealth in this context..
+Capitalise Commonwealth in this context.

 If you are preparing content for  international audiences, be mindful that the word ‘Commonwealth’ is associated with the Commonwealth of Nations (formerly the British Empire).
 If you think it may cause confusion, use the word ‘Australian’ instead of ‘Commonwealth’.